SymmetryUnbroken/example/README.md

 # example
-The example repository for me to make sense of GitHub
+The example repository for me to make sense of GitHub.